-Have fewer better buildings by:

-- Disposing of or releasing surplus land and buildings to generate capital receipts and reduce our financial liabilities and improve those buildings which are retained. - Using digital transformation of services during COVID19 to identify service re-modelling to reduce demand on office accommodation across the Councils estate.

-Provide sufficient school places in the right areas by delivering 21st Century Schools' under the council's schools' modernisation programme.
+Have fewer better buildings by disposing of or releasing surplus land and buildings to generate capital receipts and reduce our financial liabilities and improve those buildings which are retained.
+Provide sufficient school places in the right areas by delivering 21st Century Schools under the council's schools' modernisation programme.